causely-oss/automatic-instrumentation-lab/README.md

 This repository contains a lab to explore different techniques of automatic instrumentation.
 [Automatic Instrumentation](https://opentelemetry.io/docs/concepts/glossary/#automatic-instrumentation) _"[r]efers to telemetry collection methods that do not require the end-user to modify application's source code.
 Methods vary by programming language, and examples include bytecode injection or monkey patching."_

-The examples in this repository are for educational purpose to provide insights into those different techniques and to uncover how they work.
-The code here should not be used as a starting point for real implementations, since certain details are skipped or tooling is available that is better suited for real world use cases.
-It is also recommended

 You will find the following techniques:

 - [Monkey Patching](#monkey-patching-nodejs)